chethansv98/CalculatorBehaviour/addition.md

   And I type in "number"
   And I press "equals"
   Then I see the "added number" as the result

-## Scenario: Converse operation
+### Scenario: Converse operation

   Given: the calculator is ON
-  And I enter in "number"
+  And I type in "number"
-  And I enter "plus"
+  And I press "plus"
-  And I press in "number"
+  And I type in "number"
   Then I see the "added number" as the result